flatline-studios/read-aloud--extended/README.md

 *Merlin*

+---

+## UPDATE

+Using this for reading a lot of code?
+I decided to fork the repository, and add an option to avoid reading certain characters (`<` and `>` at the moment).

+This is only the case for selected text, but if I keep using the plugin I'll add some options to make this usable for anyone, and probably extend it to use the same exclusions on the whole page read.

+Watch this space.

+NB: The file that's been modified is:

+- `js/content/html-doc.js`

+Specifically the `ignoreTags` variable has had the `pre` tag added to it, and the `getSelectedText` function has had the regex for removing `<` and `>` characters added to it.

+---

 ## Overview
 Read Aloud is a Chrome and Firefox extension that uses text-to-speech technology to convert webpage text to audio.&nbsp; It works on a variety of websites, including news sites, blogs, fan fiction, publications, textbooks, school and class websites, online universities and course materials.